tanfwong/rfsoc_notes/_sources/ch6/ocl_opt.md

   kernel by setting the connectivity argument `nk` in the configuration file of the kernel.
-For example, the following lines in the configuration file of the kernel `vadd` tells Vitis to synthesize 4 symmetricak compute units of `vadd`:
+For example, the following lines in the configuration file of the kernel `vadd` tells Vitis to synthesize 4 symmetrical compute units of `vadd`:
   ~~~
   [connectivity]
   nk=vadd:4